Easy Tiramisu Without Alcohol Recipe

 Ingredients

-• 3 eggs, separated
+• 4 eggs separated

-• Pinch salt
+• ¼ tsp salt

-• 250g (9oz) mascarpone cheese, room temperature
+• 250 g (1 cup) mascarpone cheese room temperature

-• 1/2 teaspoon vanilla bean paste (optional)
+• ½ tsp vanilla bean paste optional

-• 250ml (1 cup) strong brewed coffee or espresso, cooled
+• 250 ml (1 cup) strong brewed coffee or espresso cooled

-• 150g (5oz) ladyfingers - about 24 biscuits
+• 150 g (5 oz) ladyfingers about 24 biscuits

-• Unsweetened cocoa powder, for dusting
+• Unsweetened cocoa powder for dusting

 Instructions

-2. Add the mascarpone and vanilla, if using, to the egg whites and whisk together until thoroughly combined.
+• Add the mascarpone and vanilla, if using, to the egg whites and whisk together until thoroughly combined.
 Set aside.

-4. Using a spatula, transfer 1/3 of the egg whites to the egg yolk and mascarpone mixture.
+• Using a spatula, transfer 1/3 of the egg whites to the egg yolk and mascarpone mixture.
 Gently fold together to lighten the mixture.
 Add the remaining egg white to the mixture and fold gently to combine, ensuring there are no remaining streaks of egg white.
 Set aside.

-5. Pour the coffee into a shallow dish.
+• Pour the coffee into a shallow dish.
 Working one at a time, briefly dip each side of a ladyfinger in the coffee mixture and place in a 20cm x 20cm (8in x 8in) baking dish, lining the bottom of the dish.

-7. Dip and layer the remaining ladyfingers over the mascarpone mixture.
+• Evenly spread 1/2 of the mascarpone and egg mixture over the ladyfingers.
+Dip and layer the remaining ladyfingers over the mascarpone mixture.
 Top with the remaining mascarpone and egg mixture and spread it out evenly.
+Cover with plastic wrap and allow the tiramisu to chill for at least 4 hours before serving.

-9. Before serving, dust the top of the tiramisu with cocoa powder.
+• Before serving, dust the top of the tiramisu with cocoa powder.
 Slice into 6 equal servings.

 Notes